Training medical personnel

 There are too few doctors, nurses and midwives in rural and remote areas in southern Africa.
 Very often, qualified specialists do not want to work in rural areas as working conditions can be challenging.
 So they leave for the cities or move abroad.
 The result: an acute shortage of qualified health workers.
 And poor quality treatment for patients.

-«SolidarMed builds staff houses to ensure that qualified health professionals remain in rural hospitals.»
+«SolidarMed builds staff houses to keep qualified staff in rural hospitals.»

 Nzila Lubinda, Project Manager Zambia

 SolidarMed supports both pre-service and in-service training for health workers.
 We improve practical skills and deepen theoretical knowledge on key issues like infectious and non-communicable diseases and maternal and child health.
 Too many women and children still die before, during or after childbirth.
 SolidarMed invests in further training for doctors and midwives.

 Find out more about SolidarMed's longstanding commitment to nursing schools in Tanzania and learn about the Medical Licentiates training programme in Zambia.